Are there self-taught MMA fighters in UFC?

 • Gegard Mousasi (boxing)

-These people are not necessarily special talents (read Natural talent and martial arts), the only winning characteristics they have (built) in common is: self-discipline (read Motivation: from passion to self-discipline, Having discipline: do not contradict ourselves and Discipline is the key to freedom).
+These people are not necessarily born with special talents (read Natural talent and martial arts), the only winning characteristics they have all in common are two:

-A note by Master Kongling – In addition to what we said, another crucial reason that made most of these martial artists so strong is the fact that they have not been uniformed by a standardized knowledge (or better, not before having the occasion to express their personal peculiarities).
-What we are trying to say is that no one can become the best by repeating what others already do or know, it is a contradiction, and it is precisely on this principle that the 6 Dragons Kung Fu method is based (read 6 Dragons Kung Fu: the difference with other martial arts).
+A note by Master Kongling – What we are trying to say is that no one can become the best only by repeating what others already did or know, it is a contradiction and it is precisely on this principle that 6 Dragons Kung Fu’s method is based (read 6 Dragons Kung Fu: the difference with other martial arts).

 Is it possible to proficiently study martial arts alone, from home?